MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

     >[!NOTE] It's recommended you give this user System Administrator rights to be able to perform the required functions in each of the environments.

-1. Repeat these steps for each of your environments (i.e. Development, Validation, Test, and Production).
+1. Repeat these steps for each of your environments (Development, Validation, Test, and Production).

 ## Solution Setup